 For Women on the Journey of Their Lives: Background and Book

-Women over age 50 — my clients, friends, leaders in corporate workshops, and me, seemed to be questioning traditional post-career models of life.
+Women over age 50 — clients, friends, leaders in corporate workshops, and me, seemed to be questioning traditional post-career models of life.
 For many, the well-worn picture of traditional retirement felt foreign and unattractive.

 I kept hearing women’s voices speaking the same themes: